quickdon/DeltaMol/docs/index.md

 4. Plug the cached descriptors into graph/transformer models (under active development).

+## Reproducibility

+The training utilities seed Python, NumPy, and Torch when a ``seed`` value is provided via the CLI or configuration files.
+Data splits, dataloader shuffles, and parameter initialisation are therefore deterministic across distributed runs.
+Choose from standard initialisation schemes (Xavier, Kaiming, orthogonal, zeros) with the ``parameter_init`` option when constructing either baseline or potential models.

 ## Roadmap

 * Formalize the energy correction graph network and expose a high level trainer.